-Comments will be accepted via the following two options from April 26, 2023, until midnight on June 7, 2023.
+Comments were accepted via the following three options from June 29, until midnight on July 17, 2023.

-1. Emailing comments to the following electronic mail address and specifying in the subject line "CWSRF Emerging Contaminants comments".
+- 1. Attending a public hearing on July 17, 2023, at 9:30 A.M. at the Stephen F. Austin State Office Building, Room 170, in Austin, Texas. - 2.
+Emailing comments to the following electronic mail address and specifying in the subject line "CWSRF Emerging Contaminants comments".